 But right now, finding a broker that allows you to short sell GameStop stock might be a challenge due to the high volatility and the restriction enforced by regulators.
 As such, one popular approach is via CFD brokers.
 A contract for difference (CFD), unlike a traditional bilateral contract, requires low margin requirements and allows you to use high leverage when short selling.

-At the time of writing, GameStop is still in a limbo stage.
 The fact that Reddit investors took on Wall Street hedge funds back in 2021 makes GameStop one of the most interesting stocks in the market right now, and a target for day traders.

 Crucially, the GameStop saga is not really about finance but somewhat of a morality battle.
 With that in mind, if you do wish to trade GameStop, you can do so with an FCA-regulated broker that offers US-based equities.